 Digital Rights Management (DRM) is technology that enables online video and audio services to enforce that the content they provide is used in accordance with their requirements.
 This technology may restrict some of the things you can do in the browser.
-While some DRM-controlled content can be viewed using the Adobe Flash plugin, many services are moving towards HTML5 video that requires a different DRM mechanism called a Content Decryption Module (CDM).
+Many services are moving towards HTML5 video that requires a different DRM mechanism called a Content Decryption Module (CDM).

 Table of Contents

 Firefox for desktop supports the Google Widevine CDM for playing DRM-controlled content.
 Firefox downloads and enables the Google Widevine CDM by default to give users a smooth experience on sites that require DRM.
 Firefox downloads and enables the Google Widevine CDM on demand, with user permission, to give users a smooth experience on sites that require DRM.
 The CDM runs in a separate container called a sandbox and you will be notified when a CDM is in use.

 You can also disable a CDM and opt out of future updates by following the steps below.
 Once you disable a CDM, however, sites using this type of DRM may not operate properly.

 Disabling Google Widevine from the Add-ons Manager prevents it from running on your computer and prevents future updates from downloading.
 To disable this CDM plugin:

 - Click the menu button , click and select .

 - In the Add-ons Manager Plugins panel, click the ellipsis (3-dot) icon next to Widevine Content Decryption Module provided by Google Inc. and select

 You may encounter sites where content playback is not possible without Google Widevine enabled.
 You may always turn Google Widevine on again by selectingin the menu next to Widevine Content Decryption Module provided by Google Inc.